adwuard/adwuard.github.io/_posts/2024-12-10-a-reflection-year-of-2024.md

 - Implemented metrics logging and visualization of audio performance metrics in production feedback.
 - Implemented hardware drivers, and BSPs(Board Support Package) for projects.
 - Chromium OS firmware engineering and development process.
-- Getting better at USB development, implementing UAC and custom vendor specific protocol.
+- Getting better at USB development and debugging, implementing UAC and custom vendor specific protocol.

 ## Hardware Development
 - Redesigned hardware architecture and prototyped new EE/ME solutions for two products: a new AI camera now in mass production and another at the EVT stage.